francielizanon/job_scheduling_sim/README.md

 **Basic steps**

-1. Run `replay.py` with the FCFS simulator with a few variations on the number of nodes and see how the reported metrics behave.
+0. Run `replay.py` with the FCFS simulator with a few variations on the number of nodes and see how the reported metrics behave.
 Read [the code of the FCFS scheduler](simulator/algorithms.py) and try to understand how to write your own algorithms.

-2. Write the First Fit (*ff*) scheduling algorithm.
+1. Write the First Fit (*ff*) scheduling algorithm.
 Check if it passes the tests in [the unitary tests file](unitary_tests/test_ff.py).
+Present its code.
 Compare it to the FCFS scheduler for the different metrics and different numbers of nodes.
-Try to justify the most interesting changes.
+Does this algorithm provide improvements over FCFS?
+Explain your reasoning.

-3. Write the Shortest-Job First (*sjf*) scheduling algorithm.
+2. Write the Shortest-Job First (*sjf*) scheduling algorithm.
 Check if it passes the tests in [the unitary tests file](unitary_tests/test_sjf.py).
+Present its code.
 Compare it to the FF scheduler for the different metrics and different numbers of nodes.
-Try to understand their differences.
+Does this algorithm provide improvements over FCFS and FF?
+Explain your reasoning.

 **Additional challenge**

-4. Write the FCFS with EASY backfilling (*fcfs\_easy*).
+3. Write the FCFS with EASY backfilling (*fcfs\_easy*).
 Check if it passes the tests in [the unitary tests file](unitary_tests/test_fcfs_easy.py).
-Compare it to the FCFS and FF schedulers for the different metrics and different numbers of nodes.
-Try to understand their differences.
+Present your code.
+Compare it to the previous schedulers for the different metrics and different numbers of nodes.
+Does this algorithm provide any improvements?
+Explain your reasoning.

-5. Write your own batch scheduling algorithm and compare it to the aforementioned algorithms.
+4. Write your own batch scheduling algorithm and compare it to the aforementioned algorithms.